natf17/shopify-embedded-app/README.md

 # This project replaces the shopify-spring-boot-embedded-app project

-This application enables any Spring web application with Spring Security to become a Shopify app and use Shopify's default OAuth offline access token.
+This application demonstrates how to build a Spring Boot backend with Spring Security that serves a Shopify embedded app.

 # Running the App